graysen-coder/ITM352_S26_repo/README.md

-# hello-world
+# ITM352_S26_repo
-This repository is for practicing the GitHub Flow.
+This repository is for my ITM 352 class assignments and labs.
-I'm practicing committing changes to a repository.
+I'm practicing using GitHub.